 Additional Percentage with AND

-In this example, we want to add some percentages to the current value, under circumstances that the business needs to add 12% to the current value, because we have accepted a customized deal with a company that is asking for 12 percent interest rate of the current value.
-This is where the NPER formula would be an excellent formula for acknowledging how many times the business needs to add the investment into its overall performance.
+In this example, we want to add a few percent to the current value in circumstances where the company needs to add 12% to the current value because we have accepted a custom contract with a company that asks for an interest rate of 12 percent from the current value.
+At this point, the NPER formula would be an excellent formula for how many times a company needs to add an investment to its overall performance.

 NPER with Texts